acuarica/acuarica.github.io/src/content/education/licenciate.md

 This degree is considered by many institutions as being equivalent to an M.Sc. degree.

-During my I also was teaching assistant for the following courses in the University of Buenos Aires:
+During my studies I was teaching assistant for the following courses in the University of Buenos Aires:

-- Algo 1
+- Algorithms & Data Structures 1
-- Algo 2
+- Algorithms & Data Structures 2